DinoChiesa/Apigee-Java-XMLDSIG/README.md

   Always signs the root element, and always embeds the signature as a child of the root element.

 * `com.google.apigee.callouts.xmldsig.Validate` - validates the signed document.
-  It verifies that the signature is a child of the root element, and that the signed element is the root element.
+  It verifies that the Signature is a child of the root element, and that the signed element is the root element.
   It can validate using either a public key, or via a certificate embedded in the Signature element of the document.
-  In this latter case you must configure the callout with a set of one or more certificate thumbprints to trust.
+  In this latter case, the callout verifies the validity of the certificate (it is not expired), and additionally, you must configure the callout with a set of one or more certificate thumbprints to trust.

 The signature uses these settings:
 * http://www.w3.org/2000/09/xmldsig